 Sit on bench, grab handle (overhand or underhand grip), hands placed at or around shoulder-width.
 Think big chest and shoulders back, scapula should be set back and locked in place.
 This will place the tension on the lats where we want it.
 Brace core, deep breath and initiate pull from the scapula and think of a string pulling your elbows down and slightly backwards.
 Lower bar to around chin level or whatever your mobility allows.
 Squeeze shoulder blades together at bottom of lift.
 Return to start.
 Keep shoulders set back and tension on the lats.

 Hold dumbbells by your side, palms facing each other.
 Big chest and shoulders back and slight forward lean.
 Squeeze glutes, brace core, deep breath and raise the dumbbells straight out to the side until you reach shoulder height or make a “T” with your arms and body.
 At the top of lift, slightly angle your hand so your pinky is higher than your thumb.
 (Think of pouring tea).
-That will help hit your side delts.
 Lower weights slowly.
 Avoid swinging and swaying when lifting the weights.

 Vital Note: This article has been made available for informational and educational purposes only.
 It is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.
 Your licensed healthcare professional can best provide you with the diagnosis and treatment of any medical condition and assist you as well in deciding whether a dietary supplement will be a helpful addition to your regimen.